Continuous Join As You Go For Granny Squares

 5. Ch1, 1dc in each st around, join with ss.

-Make two halves.
-Sew in the first and last ends.
-Do not FO after round 5 on the second half.
-Place both halves together, right sides out and ss together, facing loops only.
-Just over half way, wriggle the bauble into its jacket and continue to ss together.
-This can be fiddly but it’s worth it!
-Sew in last end, using it to tidy around the hanging bit of the bauble if you need to.
+Place both halves together, right sides out, and slip stitch together, facing loops only.
+At just over the halfway point, wriggle the bauble into its granny crochet jacket and continue to slip stitch together.
+This can be fiddly, but it’s worth it!
+Sew in the last end, using it to tidy around the hanging bit of the bauble if you need to.

-Also, please feel free to go ahead and share a link to this pattern.
+Also, please feel free to go ahead and share a link to this free crochet pattern.
 Sharing is truly marvellous!
 But I ask (really rather nicely, please, thank you, please) that you credit Zeens and Roger if you do.
 Thanks again.

 Subscribe to Blog via Email